fisadev/simpyt/docs/pages.md

 # Examples

-A button box using an image of an aircraft pannel, and mapping some regions of it to keyboard shortcuts (which should then be used in your flight sim):
+A button box using an image of an aircraft pannel, and mapping some regions of it to keyboard shortcuts (which should then be used in your flight sim), simulated joysticks, and scripts:

 ```yaml
 background_image: tomcat_countermeasures_pannel.png